 Companies that Provide Tuition Reimbursement

 Not all companies cover the full cost of tuition, but the amount of tuition reimbursement they do provide is enough to make a large dent in what students will pay.
-Plus, many of these programs apply to part-time employees, meaning students can get paid on top of being reimbursed for a portion of their tuition.
+Additionally, many of these tuition reimbursement programs are available to part-time employees, allowing students to receive compensation in addition to being reimbursed for a portion of their tuition.

 At